 Everywhere was dark.
 My face was swollen.
 I felt it.
-I was back to the old store room that bore nothing ‘again’.
+I was back to the old storeroom that bore nothing ‘again’.
 The floor was extremely cold.
-It was colder than the last time I slept in it when she punished me for burning the semovita’s pot.
+It was colder than the last time I slept in it when she punished me for burning the semolina.
 This time, I left to check the pumping machine and forgot the pressing iron on her silk fabric.

 I had no courage to bang the door.
-I waited patiently.
+So, Iwaited patiently.
 I was hungry.
 Two days passed and I saw no ray of light.
 I had no idea about what time of day it was.
-I was about to go to sleep again on empty stomach when I heard them.
+I was about to go to sleep again on an empty stomach when I heard them.
 She shouted at her husband for being too ‘soft’.
-She mocked him about not being a man.
+She mocked him for not being a man.
 I had no idea why she said that but her husband pleaded on my behalf.
-My madam’s husband spoke in low tone but she shouted and mocked him the more.
+My madam’s husband spoke in a low tone but she shouted and mocked him the more.

-My name is Sophia and I lived on the 11th street of Akplan.
+My name is Sophia and I lived on the 11th street of Akpan.

 September 19, 1999

 We scrubbed and scrubbed until the floor became spotless.
-My mother made us scrub for so long I lost my time count.
+My mother made us scrub for so long I lost track of time.
 Not that I hated scrubbing.
 No. We always had our house clean though quite small in size and a ‘pure’ depiction of abject poverty, we always made sure it was neat.
-We might not have enough knowledge about sanitation but we knew dirts brings flies and those little ‘things’ causes what they call cholera.
+We might not have enough knowledge about sanitation but we knew dirt brings flies and those little ‘things’ causes what they call cholera.

 Our guest’s arrival made everyone nervous, except me.
 They were coming to examine us to select one out of myself and my available 5 siblings.
 Four other siblings had been selected when I was younger.
 Father acclaimed the number of his children to his ability to be able to generate wealth from the family we get to be picked as maids from.
 We were always lucky.
 We got families that had spent almost half of their lives in white man’s land.
 My family was top on the list of families to be considered first in the entire village – And that made us popular.

 The woman entered first.
-Shoulders so high; she barely looked down.
+Shoulders so high, and she barely looked down.
 She walked with so much elegance.
 She looked extremely rich.
-She wore a short purple gown that was too revealing for a married woman.
+Wearing a short purple gown that was too revealing for a married woman.
 Her thighs were spotless and very fair.
-She looked too fair to be a yoruba woman.
+She looked too fair to be a Yoruba woman.
 I twisted my lips and looked at my immediate sister for confirmation that Mrs Adewusi took the length of her dress to the extreme.
 My sister beamed stupidly in appreciation of how the woman was dressed.
 Her perfume filled everywhere.
 She smelt really good and that was the only good thing I appreciated in her.